Mangakino Lakefront Development

 In 2017, the Mangakino community, key stakeholders and user groups were surveyed to help develop a plan to better manage the increased activity at the Mangakino Lakefront.
 From this survey a report was produced, which suggested future changes to the Mangakino Lakefront.

-Recently, a concept plan of what the lakefront could look like was developed using the ideas and feedback from that consultation.
-The concept plan was discussed at the community engagement events.
-A staff member is available to discuss the concept plan during the feedback period (details above).
+A concept plan of what the lakefront could look like was developed using the ideas and feedback from that consultation.
+The concept plan was discussed at community engagement events held in February 2023.
 This engagement will feed into the upcoming Long-Term Plan in 2024.

 Community preferences for concept plan

-In particular we would like to hear views on keeping people, boating and camping activities together in one place, or having these activities in separate locations.
-Some of the people, boating and camping things you might like to think about as you consider what option(s) you support are:
+In the survey and at the engagement events, we especially wanted to hear views on keeping people, boating and camping activities together in one place, or having these activities in separate locations.
+Some of the people, boating and camping things we also got feedback on included:

 - Where the playground should be